cupcakehomeimprovements/cupcake-home-improvements-docs/acv-vs-rcv-coverage-mechanics-texas-residential-roofing-policies.md

 Accelerated aging may affect depreciation calculations.

-Improper installation does not automatically eliminate coverage but may affect causation disputes.
+Improper installation does not automatically eliminate coverage but may affect causation or scope disputes.

 ---